 Selected work #1 We integrated multi-omic data to investigate the evolutionary trajectories of new transcription start sites (TSSs) in the human genome.
 We found that transposable elements (especially Long Terminal Repeats, LTRs) play major roles in the emergence of new TSSs, highlighting the importance of genomic repeats in regulatory innovation.
 See more in Li et al. Genome Res (2018).

-2. How do germline de novo mutations distribute across the genome and how do they occur?
+2. How do spontaneous germline mutations distribute across the genome and how do they occur?

 3. How do the processes of genome regulation and evolution affect biodiversity and human diseases?